 From Wikipedia: Sun_Ultra_series

-The main difference between the final UltraSPARC workstations was that the Ultra 45 could contain upto two UltraSPARC processors, also making the Ultra 45 a much larger chassis than the Ultra 25, depth-wise.
+The main difference between the two final UltraSPARC workstations was that the Ultra 45 could contain upto two UltraSPARC processors, also making the Ultra 45 a much larger chassis than the Ultra 25, depth-wise.

 Mounting a standard ATX motherboard